inappstory/ios-ias-sdk/Samples/VideoCover.md

 After customizing a cell using `StoryCellProtocol` (description in the [Cell customization](CustomCell.md) section), you need to implement work with video, if necessary.

 >**Pay atantion**
+>
->Caching of video covers is carried out by means of the library and the address to the file (which located  in local storage) comes to the implementation of the `setVideoURL(_ url: URL)` method.
+> 1. Caching of video covers is carried out by means of the library and the address to the file (which located in local storage) comes to the implementation of the `setVideoURL(_ url: URL)` method.
+> 2. To prevent video covers from drowning out the sound of background audio/video playback, you need:
+>  * When opening the application and before creating the `StoryView`, set the `AVAudioSession` to the `.ambient` category
+>  * If you need to start audio/video in an application overlapping background audio playback from another application, specify the `.playback`/`.soloAmbient` category
+>  * Upon completion of playing audio/video, set the `AVAudioSession` to the `.ambient` category again.
+>  * Mode (`AVAudioSession.Mode`) and options (`AVAudioSession.CategoryOptions`), at the discretion of the developer.

 #### Cover video example